-History of Homeschooling Timeline
+Homeschooling’s History | A Homeschooling Timeline

 When Did Education Become Compulsory in the US?

 Homeschooling was actually the norm in early America, going as far back as colonial times when people came over on the Mayflower.

 It wasn’t until 1837 when Massachusetts opened its first public school that the move toward compulsory education started.

 - “was the beginning of state-controlled secular education and the first significant loss of freedom for individuals and families in Massachusetts and, consequently, the entire country.”

 By 1918, all states enacted compulsory education, requiring children to attend school, and making homeschooling a crime in all states.